Concordium/concordium.github.io/source/mainnet/net/guides/run-node.rst

 ---------------------------------------

 When mounting host directories on distributions running `SELinux <https://en.wikipedia.org/wiki/Security-Enhanced_Linux>`_ special considerations apply.
-This in particular includes Fedora and its derivatives.
+In particular, this includes Fedora and its derivatives.
 See `the Docker documentation <https://docs.docker.com/storage/bind-mounts/#configure-the-selinux-label>`_ for details on how to proceed.

 Letting the node container access the internet
 ----------------------------------------------

-Some linux distributions whose firewall is not based on iptables, Fedora and CentOS among them, require additional steps to allow docker containers to access external networks, e.g., the internet.
+Some Linux distributions whose firewall is not based on iptables, Fedora and CentOS among them, require additional steps to allow docker containers to access external networks, e.g., the internet.

-On Fedora the following command should be run
+On Fedora run the following command to allow docker containers to access external networks.

 .. code-block:: console

    $sudo firewall-cmd --permanent --zone=trusted --add-interface=docker0

-to allow docker containers to access external networks.

-Please note that this will allow any docker container access to the internet, not just the concordium node.
+Note that this will allow any Docker container access to the internet, not just the Concordium node.